 V. Reporting

-Complete, or provide assistance for the completion of the Annual Homeless Assessment Report, HUD CoC Program Notice of Funding Availability, Consolidated Annual Performance Evaluation Report, CoC 10 Year Plans, Partner Agency Annual Performance Reports, and other reports to funders from gencies federally mandated to use HMIS.
+Complete, or provide assistance for the completion of the Annual Homeless Assessment Report (AHAR), HUD CoC Program Notice of Funding Availability (NOFA), Consolidated Annual Performance Evaluation Report, CoC 10 Year Plans, Partner Agency Annual Performance Reports, and other reports to funders from Partner Agencies federally mandated to use HMIS.

-Ensure the HMIS policies and procedures and recommend data entry workflow align with collecting the data necessary to complete the reports listed above in Section D.3.IV.a.
+Ensure the HMIS policies and procedures and recommended data entry workflow align with collecting the data necessary to complete the reports listed above in Section D.3.IV.a.

 Construct, run and publish all necessary system-wide reports to meet federal and local reporting compliance.